armadsen/ORSSerialPort/README.md

 ORSSerialPort
 =============

 ORSSerialPort is my take on a modern, easy-to-use Objective-C serial port library.
-It's a simple, Cocoa-like set of Objective-C classes useful for programmers writing Objective-C Cocoa apps that must communicate with external devices through a serial port (most commonly RS-232).
+It's a simple, Cocoa-like set of Objective-C classes useful for programmers writing Objective-C or Swift apps for the Mac that must communicate with external devices through a serial port (most commonly RS-232).
 Using ORSSerialPort to open a port and send data can be as simple as this:

     ORSSerialPort *serialPort = [ORSSerialPort serialPortWithPath:@"/dev/cu.KeySerial1"];
     serialPort.baudRate = @4800;